More delays announced for new downtown library

 BATON ROUGE - Just days before the expected completion of the River Center Branch Library, officials announced new delays.

 In September, the mayor's office said substantial completion of the building would be Monday, Oct.
-28. Mary Stein, the assistant director for East Baton Rouge Parish Library, now says substantial completion won’t be done by then.
+28. The city now says the substantial completion won’t be done until late December.

-"It looks like it is going to be a few more weeks until we reach that magical period," Stein said.
+"It looks like it is going to be a few more weeks until we reach that magical period," said Mary Stein, the assistant director for East Baton Rouge Parish Library.

 This round of delays is due to the late delivery of certain supplies.